williamlmetcalf/FrontEndTests/README.md

 This repository contains a number of exercises for Front-End Developer candidates for Medtelligent, Inc.

 ## Basic Vue Exercise

+### Technical Requirements
+* You must use [Vue.js](https://vuejs.org/) for this exercise
+* You are free to use any other JavaScript libraries
+* You can use your own environment if available, otherwise complete this exercise using this [JSFiddle](https://jsfiddle.net/medtelligent_engineering/w7qbg8fy/6/) as a base.
+ * It is difficult to code Vue Components from JSFiddle, so if you prefer to Componentize your application it is best to do that in your own development environment
+* You are free to style the application

+### Exercise Breakdown
 **This will contain information for a basic Vue exercise**

 ## Vue Validation Exercise